 Understanding Your Circuits

 Each electrical panel has electrical wiring that carries voltage running to and from the electrical outlets.
 Hotwiring transmits electricity from the breaker box to the electrical outlets, lights, and other devices.
 The neutral wiring carries the power back.
 When a breaker is flipped, a circuit is interrupted, making it safe to work on.
-The circuit map on your electrical panel will indicate the different circuits which are labeled “bathroom,” “living room” etc.
+The circuit map on your electrical panel will indicate the different circuits which are labelled “bathroom,” “living room” etc.

 In some cases, light fixtures will be on one circuit and your wall outlets on another.